wangt47/AddTime/README.md

 # AddTime
 Assignment 5 - cmd prompt C# program

-NOTE: Time1.cs is for the provided example program of A5 in this directory.
+NOTE: Time1.cs is for the provided example program (CISP405V6A5.exe) in this directory.